tigera-cs/Calico-Foundation/4.2-policy-fundamentals-lab/README.md

 * Create a Global Default Deny and allow Authorized DNS
 * Create a network policy to the rest of the sample application

-### 4.2.0.
-Before you begin

-In this lab, we will be using the sample application Yaobank.
-If you haven't already done so, please deploy the YAO Bank sample application as described in Lab1.

-### 4.2.1.
-Simulate a compromise
+### Simulate a compromise

 First, let's start by simulating a pod compromise where the attacker is attempting to access the database from the compromised pod.
 We can simulate a compromise of the customer pod by just exec'ing into the pod and attempting to access the database directly from there.

-#### 4.2.1.1.
-Exec into the Customer pod

-Determine the customer pod ip address and assign it to a variable so that we can reference it later on.
+Determine the customer pod name and assign it to an environment variable so that we can reference it later on.

 ```
 CUSTOMER_POD=$(kubectl get pod -l app=customer -n yaobank -o jsonpath='{.items[0].metadata.name}')
 echo $CUSTOMER_POD
 ```

 Verify that the output correctly references the pod.
 Execute into the pod to simulate a compromise.

 ```
-kubectl exec -ti $CUSTOMER_POD -n yaobank -c customer bash
+kubectl exec -ti $CUSTOMER_POD -n yaobank -- bash
 ```
 You are now logged in and ready to launch the attack.